Back to National Guide

 • Cleanup

-Scaffolding is a separate cost for work above single-storey height.
+Scaffolding is a separate cost for work above single-storey height, typically $1,500–$4,000 for Queenslanders or two-storey homes.
 For Queenslanders on high stumps, the sub-floor enclosure work is often accessible without scaffolding, but the main house walls at the upper level may need it.
 Painting after cement render is a separate trade.
+All work must comply with NCC Volume 2 weatherproofing requirements.

 What Affects the Cost

 • Scaffolding.
-Queenslanders on high stumps and two-storey homes require scaffolding for the upper sections.
-This adds to the total cost.
+Queenslanders on high stumps and two-storey homes require scaffolding for upper sections, adding $1,500–$4,000 to the total.

 • Surface condition.
-Concrete block homes (common in Brisbane) provide a good substrate when clean and sound.
+Concrete block homes provide a good substrate when clean and sound.
 Painted block needs loose paint removed.
-Crumbling old render must be stripped before re-rendering.
+Old render in poor condition must be stripped ($15–$30/m2) before re-rendering.

 • Sub-floor enclosures.
-Enclosing the sub-floor space of a Queenslander with rendered block or panel is a common renovation.
-This combines rendering with blockwork or framing, expanding the scope.
+Enclosing the sub-floor space of a Queenslander with rendered block or panel is a common renovation that combines rendering with blockwork or framing, expanding the scope well beyond standard wall rendering.

 • UV and heat exposure.
-Dark render colours absorb more heat and may fade faster in Brisbane's sun.
-Light colours and UV-stable acrylic coatings perform better.
-Your renderer should advise on colour choices that will hold up.
+Dark render colours absorb more heat and fade faster in Brisbane's intense sun without UV-stable formulation.
+Light to mid-tone colours perform noticeably better.
+Ask your renderer specifically about UV stability for any colour darker than a mid-grey.

 A single feature wall or entranceway on a modern brick home at Springfield or North Lakes sits toward $1,800.
 A full-house acrylic render on a two-storey Queenslander with scaffolding, sub-floor enclosure, surface prep, and UV-stable finish pushes toward $16,200.